algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_app.AppCompilationResult.md

 [types/app](../modules/types_app.md).AppCompilationResult

-The result of compiling the approval and clear TEAL for an app
+The result of compiling the approval and clear state TEAL programs for an app

 ## Table of contents